Bus Bike Racks

 - On the platform, keep your bicycle away from the edge at all times.

-- Obey posted signs and instructions from authorized personnel, including RTA Transit Police, Service Quality Management, Rail District operating and supervisory personnel and municipal police.
+- Obey posted signs and instructions from authorized personnel, including Transit Police, Service Quality Management, Rail District operating and supervisory personnel and municipal police.

 At the Tower City Station